Jewelry Blog

 The next Art Deco piece from the 1930s features not one but three stunning VS clarity diamonds in its ornate mount.
 The center stone weighs 1.25 carats, while its companions are 0.90 carats each.
 The old European-cut gems are housed in geometric bezels bordered by milgrain.
 The under-gallery is noteworthy too, with intricate openwork to charm the wearer.

-The Art Deco era didn’t shy away from sizeable colored gemstones in its jewelry designs.
-The Cicero Ring certainly grabs attention even 90 years later.
-We can marvel at the interesting look the cool platinum creates against the bright yellow of the citrine.
-The 5-carat gem is prong-set in the center, while the shoulders are adorned by diamonds.
+The Art Deco era didn’t shy away from sizeable diamonds in its jewelry designs.
+The Glenview Ring certainly grabs attention even 90 years later.
+We can marvel at the bold look this ring offers with it’s large center diamond and geometric design.
+The 3.07 carat VS1 diamond is prong-set in a box setting.

-The Copenhagen Ring is another great example of the geometric design 1930s diamond engagement rings often feature.
-The mount has an interesting step arrangement, with a halo of single-cut diamonds.
-The center stone, held in place by box prongs, weighs 0.90 carats and is I color and SI1 clarity.
-The shank features additional hand engravings.
+The Sherborn Ring is another great example of the geometric design 1930s diamond engagement rings often feature.
+The mount has an interesting filigree pattern, with single-cut diamonds featured in the design.
+The center stone, held in place by box prongs, weighs 0.55 carats and is I color and SI1 clarity.

 10. Milton Ring